Structural Nested Mean Models Under Parallel Trends Assumptions: Notation, SNMMs, and Assumptions

 Suppose we observe a cohort of $N$ subjects indexed by $i \in \{1,\ldots,N\}$.
-Assume that each subject is observed at regular intervals from baseline time $0$ through end of followup time $K$, and there is no loss to follow-up.
-At each time point $m$, the data are collected on $\mathbbm{O} _m=(Z_m,Y_m,A_m)$ in that temporal order. $A_m$ denotes the (possibly multidimensional with discrete and/or continuous components) treatment received at time $m$, $Y_m$ denotes the outcome of interest at time $m$, and $Z_m$ denotes a vector of covariates at time $m$ excluding $Y_m$.
-Hence $Z_0$ constitutes the vector of baseline covariates other than $Y_0$.
-For arbitrary time varying variable $X$: we denote by $\bar{X}_m=(X_0,\ldots,X_m) $ the history of $X$ through time $m$; we denote by $\underline{X} _m=(X_m,\ldots,X_K)$ the future of $X$ from time $m$ through time $K$; and whenever the negative index $X_{-1}$ appears it denotes the null value with probability 1.
-Define $\bar{L}_m$ to be $(\bar{Z}_m,\bar{Y}_{m-1},\bar{A} _{m-1})$, the history through time $m$ excluding $(Y_m,A_m)$.
-Hence $L_0$ is $Z_0$.
-We adopt the counterfactual framework for time-varying treatments (Robins, 1986) which posits that corresponding to each time-varying treatment regime $\bar{a}_m$, each subject has a counterfactual or potential outcome $Y_{m+1}(\bar{a}_{m})$ that would have been observed had that subject received treatment regime $\bar{a}_m$.
+Assume that each subject is observed at regular intervals from baseline time $0$ through end of follow-up time $K$, and there is no loss to follow-up.
+At each time point $m$, the data are collected on $O _m=(Z_m,Y_m,A_m)$ in that temporal order. $A_m$ denotes the (\textit{possibly multidimensional with discrete and/or continuous components}) treatment received at time $m$, $Y_m$ denotes the outcome of interest at time $m$, and $Z_m$ denotes a vector of covariates at time $m$ excluding $Y_m$.
+For arbitrary time varying variable $X$: we denote by $\bar{X}_m=(X_0,\ldots,X_m) $ the history of $X$ through time $m$; we denote by $\underline{X} _m=(X_m,\ldots,X_K)$ the future of $X$ from time $m$ through time $K$; and, unless otherwise stated, whenever the negative index $X_{-1}$ appears it denotes the null value.
+Define $\bar{L}_m$ to be a function of $(\bar{Z}_m,\bar{Y}_{m})$, i.e. a possibly high dimensional summary of the covariate and outcome history through time $m$.
+We can regard $\bar L_m$ as analyst chosen.
+All results are stated in terms of an arbitrary $\bar L_m$, but it should be understood that assumptions might hold for some choices and not others depending on the data generating process.
+We will discuss in Remark \ref{remark_Y_in_L} how inclusion of certain summaries of outcome history in $\bar L_m$ can be problematic.